eyedeekay/iget/README.md

     	Timeout duration in minutes (default 6) -tunlength int
     	Tunnel Length (default 3)
+  -u string
+    	Username for authenticating to SAM(not enabled yet, provided so it doesn't break places where eepGet is already used, will break non-empty usernames)
   -url string
     	i2p URL you want to retrieve
   -verbose
     	Print additional info about the process
+  -x string
+    	Password for authenticating to SAM(not enabled yet, provided so it doesn't break places where eepGet is already used, will break non-empty passwords)
 ```